 Although I'm a Lightroom user mainly, we are going to kick things off with learning how to do this in Photoshop.
 The steps are pretty much the same in Lightroom, it's just in a slightly different tool, so don't skip this part!

-Oh, and in case I forget, if you are a Lightroom user I have a step by step editing checklist that you might want to download!
-You can grab it here:
+Oh, and in case I forget, if you are a Lightroom user I have a FREE Lightroom Starter Kit which has a free guide to importing, a step by step editing checklist, an export cheat sheet along with three LIghtroom Presets!
+You can grab it right here:

 Ready?
 Let's go!